 Set your sights on Taipei 101’s observation deck.
 For NT$500, you can hop into the world’s fastest elevator to the top of the iconic building.
 Check out the world’s largest wind damper.
 This impressive engineering feat keeps one of the world’s tallest buildings from toppling over.

 The 360-degree panoramic view of Taipei City atop Taipei 101 is magnificent.
-Viewing the city from above here is, no doubt, one of the best things to do in Taipei.
-It’ll give you a grander appreciation of the enormousness of the city than wandering the city centre neighbourhoods can.
+Viewing the city from above here is, no doubt, one of the coolest things to do in Taipei.
+It’ll give you a grander appreciation of the enormousness of the city than wandering the city center neighborhoods can.

 Taipei 101 is also home to several shops.
 Even more intriguing, there’s also a smattering of restaurants strewn throughout the building.